Generac GP2200i (Discontinued)

 Zoom on the Generac GP2200i

-In a nutshell, the Generac GP2200i is a compact and lightweight portable inverter generator mostly geared towards:
+To sum up, the Generac GP2200i is a compact and lightweight portable inverter generator tailored for:

 - Camping and tailgating buffs looking to enhance their experience